comby-tools/comby/README.md

 ### Or [try it live](https://bit.ly/2UXkonD).

-## Aren't regex approaches like sed good enough?
+## Isn't a regex approach like sed good enough?

 Sometimes, yes.
 But often, small changes and refactorings are complicated by nested expressions, comments, or strings.
 Consider the following C-like snippet.
 Say the challenge is to rewrite the two `if` conditions to the value `1`.
 Can you write a regular expression that matches the contents of the two if condition expressions, and only those two?
 Feel free to share your pattern with [@rvtond](https://twitter.com/rvtond) on Twitter.